 There are three common causes of vertigo, all peripheral, that account for approximately 93% of all cases:

-- Meniere’s disease – the vertigo episodes associated with Meniere’s disease can be severe.
-Meniere’s disease is also a disorder of the inner ear in which there is a buildup of excess fluid called endolymph.
+The vertigo episodes associated with Meniere’s disease can be severe.
+Meniere’s disease is also a disorder of the inner ear.
+It develops due to a buildup of excess fluid called endolymph.
 In addition to vertigo, Meniere’s sufferers also experience tinnitus (ringing in the affected ear), fluctuating hearing loss, and pressure in the ear.
 Typically, only one ear is affected, but it can occur on both sides in rare cases.

-- Labyrinthitis – labyrinthitis, or vestibular neuritis, is usually a result of a viral infection of the inner ear.
+Labyrinthitis, or vestibular neuritis, is usually a result of a viral infection of the inner ear.
 The infection creates inflammation in the inner ear around the nerves that carry balance signals from the inner ear to the brain.
-As a result, vertigo episodes will occur.
+As a result, episodes will occur.

 Other, Less Common Causes of Vertigo